-By the time of delivery (years later in many cases, if it came to a delivery at all), the solution had already been outmoded and the customer found himself already craving for new solutions.
-Nowadays we encounter the same phenomenon … this time non ICT-related.
-On all business levels yesterday’s priorities turn out to be today’s uncertainties.
+By the time of delivery (years later in many cases, if it came to delivery at all), the solution had already been outmoded and the customer found himself already craving for new solutions.
+Nowadays we encounter the same phenomenon … this time non-ICT-related.
+On all business levels, yesterday’s priorities turn out to be today’s uncertainties.
 Now what?
-This calls for a Ramones-revival and a history lesson from our ICT-dudes.
+This calls for a Ramones revival and a history lesson from our ICT dudes.

 Let’s zoom out first.
 In these times the gradual shift in the balance of power worldwide is a fact.
 Extensive changes are to be made dazzlingly fast.
 No wonder that many businesses and their employees are getting off their game.
-Roadworthy management models, all round production paradigms, clever project methodologies …, they’re all being questioned.
+Roadworthy management models, all-round production paradigms, clever project methodologies …, they’re all being questioned.
 Bluntly put: they just don’t function anymore.
-And even though we realise this standstil, in a lot of cases we just carry on, burying our heads in the sand.
+And even though we realise this standstill, in a lot of cases we just carry on, burying our heads in the sand.

 It is not by chance that this latter group often operates in an environment that has embraced “Agile” principles.
-Agile and/or it’s related methodologies like Kanban and particularly Scrum, help to cope with this constant change, with it’s complexity and uncontrollability.
+Agile and/or its related methodologies like Kanban and particularly Scrum, help to cope with this constant change, with its complexity and uncontrollability.
 And it’s a deja vu as this is exactly what the ICT sector was put through some twenty years ago.
-This very same formulas Agile, Scrum, Kanban,… got introduced.
+These very same formulas Agile, Scrum, Kanban,… got introduced.
 Rather successfully I may add.

 Here today, gone tomorrow!

-The genesis of Scrum, Kanban and other Agile-techniques shows us a great example of merging (and alternating) change and tradition.
+The genesis of Scrum, Kanban, and other Agile techniques shows us a great example of merging (and alternating) change and tradition.
 At the end of the nineteen fourties, the Japanese visited the Ford factories, to learn from their manufacturing processes.
 Back home, they continuously improved theirs.
-‘Kaizen’ or continuously improvement became the core-methodology at companies like Honda and Toyota.
+‘Kaizen’ or continuous improvement became the core methodology at companies like Honda and Toyota.
 During the seventies and eighties, there was a turnaround.
 Now the university of Harvard started doing research on the Japanese Lean principles, that made this country’s economy so successful.
-The acquisition and the further development of Scrum within the ICT-departments followed later.
+The acquisition and the further development of Scrum within the ICT departments followed later.